Updated

 Next steps for farming families

-If you are concerned about how the changes to inheritance tax reliefs affect your farm, or would like to review your succession planning, our dedicated agriculture team is here to help.
+If you are concerned about how the updated reliefs may affect your farm or would like to review your succession planning before the new rules apply, our dedicated agriculture team is here to help.

 Our legal experts are here to answer any question you might have